dnery/shai-hulud-detect/README.md

 # shai-hulud-2-check

-A simple bash script that will scan your project dir for package-lock.json & pnpm-lock.yaml files that contain vulnerabilities listed in the wiz-sec vulnerability CSV.
+A simple bash script that will scan your project dir for package-lock.json, pnpm-lock.yaml & yarn.lock files that contain vulnerabilities listed in the wiz-sec vulnerability CSV.

 ## Requirements